 Locksmith Services for Realtors & Property Management Companies

-Realtors and property managers have a great deal of responsibilities.
-You not only keep your clients or tenants happy, but you also must comply with local property codes, routine maintenance and repairs as well as keep up with all of the day-to-day duties.
-Security and safety are top priority.
+Realtors and property managers have plenty of responsibilities.
+You not only keep your clients or tenants happy, but you also must comply with local property codes, routine maintenance, and repairs as well as keep up with all of the day-to-day duties.
+Security and safety are the top priority.
 If you are a real estate agent or manage properties, you need a locksmith.
-Locksmith services for realtors and property management companies involve liability prevention, organizing key systems, rekeying between tenant turnover or managing lock boxes.
-Property management companies often benefit from having Master Key system installed as well so that the manager or maintenance personnel is able to gain access to the apartment units when necessary.
+Locksmith services for realtors and property management companies involve liability prevention, organizing key systems, rekeying between tenant turnover, or managing lockboxes.
+Property management companies often benefit from having a Master Key system installed as well so that the manager or maintenance personnel is able to gain access to the apartment units when necessary.

 Confirm the address you found online or in a phone listing directory matches the locksmith.
 Some companies list street addresses to give the impression that they are local when they are really out of a national call registry.
 Sometimes, these addresses end up being a vacant lot.

 Call the number listed for the locksmith, and listen closely to how they answer the phone.
 Make sure they give a specific company name that matches the one you intended to call.
 If they answer with a vague phrase such as “Locksmith Services”, be leery.

 Make sure the locksmith is insured for any potential damage left behind after their work is complete.
 This would include making sure the individual locksmith is bonded.

 Before you agree to any work to be done by the locksmith, make sure that you have been given an estimate that is clear as to what it covers, preferably in writing.